NLog/NLog.github.io/_posts/2015-06-24-extending-nlog-is-easy.md

 ---
 layout: post
-title: Extending NLog ... is easy!
+title: Extending NLog is... easy!
 ---

-Not everyone is aware that NLog is easy to extend to your own wishes.
+Not everyone knows NLog is easy to extend to your own wishes.
-There could be various reasons why you would like to extend NLog.
+There can be various reasons for wanting to extend NLog.
-For example: If you want to write your log messages to a custom output or you would like to use your own ${} macro's.
+For example when you want to write your log messages to a custom output or you would like to use your own ${} macros.

-With some attributes you can create your own custom Target, Layout or Layout renderer with easy.
+With some attributes you can create your own custom target, layout or layout renderer with ease.
 Also creating your own conditions for filter messages is possible!

-I will describe the Target and Layout renderer in this post.
+I will describe creating your own custom target and layout renderer in this post.

 ##How to write a custom target?
 It’s really easy.
 Create a class that inherits from `NLog.Targets.TargetWithLayout` and override the `Write()` method.
 In the body of the method invoke `this.Layout.Render()` to get the message text, then send the text to the destination media.